Last updated: October 29, 2025

 - The Subjective approach holds that the person alone determines what gives their life meaning and judges how well they have met those goals.

-- The Objective approach holds that subjective determination requires further support and that some goals in three areas are intrinsically better.
+- The Objective approach asserts that subjective judgment needs additional backing and that certain goals in three specific areas are fundamentally superior.
 The three suggested areas of concern are:

-The last philosophical approach is nihilism – there is no meaning to life, in general, or for an individual.
-While this can be understood as a reasonable academic approach, it overlooks humans’ universal drive to find a purpose in life.
-A true nihilist’s meaning in their life might follow from a passion to convince others of the truth of their position!
+The last philosophical stance is nihilism – the belief that life has no inherent meaning, either in general or for an individual.
+While this can be seen as a reasonable academic perspective, it ignores humans’ universal desire to find purpose in life.
+A true nihilist’s sense of meaning might stem from a passion to persuade others of their viewpoint.

 From a clinical perspective, the naturalist approach is most relevant.
-It is neutral about a person’s supernatural beliefs, recognises their role in determining their meaning in life, and suggests three likely areas that could be used clinically and in research.
-In particular, the three areas put forward in the objective approach map well to aspects of self-actualisation in Maslow’s hierarchy of needs.
+It is neutral about a person’s supernatural beliefs, recognises their role in determining meaning in life, and suggests three likely areas for clinical use and research.
+In particular, the three areas outlined in the objective approach map align well with aspects of self-actualisation in Maslow’s hierarchy of needs.

 Patrick Knight and Todd Kashdan defined purpose well in their paper, “Purpose in Life as a System That Creates and Sustains Health and Well-Being: An Integrative, Testable Theory.”
 They stated that purpose: